-Quick Find: Click to open Notion's search window, where you can either type what you're looking for or jump to a recently visited page.
+Search: Click to open Notion's search window, where you can either type what you're looking for or jump to a recently visited page.
 The shortcut

 Palso brings it up.

-Settings & Members: Click to open a control panel for editing your account information, workspace settings, payment plan or billing information.
+Settings & members: Click to open a control panel for editing your account information, workspace settings, payment plan or billing information.

 Your workspace's pages are organized into several sections in the sidebar.
 Here are their names and what they mean!